On the cabling of non-involutive set-theoretic solutions of the Yang--Baxter equation: Introduction

 Currently a complete classification of all solutions is a far-reaching goal.
-One way to approach this problem is by identifying classes of solutions that act as building blocks.
-Classes that could serve this purpose are indecomposable solutions and simple solutions.
+One approach is to identify classes of solutions that serve as building blocks.
+Two such classes are indecomposable and simple solutions.